 Attendance is strong in our school and we value learning time highly.
 Many studies have shown that poor attendance is likely to lead to poorer achievement and progress.
 Pupil attendance is monitored on a regular basis.
-Weak attendance or regular lateness will be discussed with you with the aim of supporting the child/ren.
+Weak attendance or regular lateness will be discussed with you with the aim of supporting the child/ren to achieve well.